denizdogan/hungry/README.rst

 This library is basically just a function, namely ``hungry.eat``.
-Initially, I wrote it for a document parser in which there was a lot of exception handling logic for stuff I didn’t really care particularly much about.
+Initially, I wrote it for a document parser in which there was a lot of exception handling logic for stuff I didn't really care particularly much about.

 Example usage
 -------------

-Eat all errors and return `None` if one was raised:
+Eat all exceptions and return `None` if one was raised:

 .. code-block:: python